Stephane-D/SGDK/readme.md

 ## THANKS

-- Doragasu for the multi-tasking engine (based on Sik implementation), MegaWifi support and others nice additions.
+- Doragasu for the multi-tasking engine (based on Sik implementation), MegaWifi, flash save support and others nice additions.
 - Sik for the multi-tasking base implementation and for all its unvaluable Plutidev Sega Mega Drive technical information source.
 - Chilly Willy for making almost all the JOY / controller support in SGDK (and the joy test sample ^^).
 - Astrofra for the starfield donut sample and the revamped readme ;)